 You’ll need to get a good viewpoint in order to watch the northern lights in Edinburgh.
 Walk up to higher ground in places like Calton Hill, which affords a stunning vista of the city skyline.

 There’s so much more to love about Edinburgh in winter.
-For example, in November and December you could go shopping at the famous Christmas market, or attend the Hogmanay (New Year) festivities on 31 December.
+For example, in November and December you could go shopping at the famous Christmas market.
+Or spend Hogmanay in Scotland and join the local New Year's Eve festivities on 31 December.

-In January, join the locals in celebrating the life of the great Scottish poet Robert “Rabbie” Burns.
+On the other hand, visit later in January to celebrate the life of the great Scottish poet Robert “Rabbie” Burns.
 Taking place on 25 January, you could spend Burns Night experiencing traditional ceilidh dancing, haggis, whisky and poetry readings.

 Where in Europe to see the aurora borealis

 While it is possible to witness the aurora borealis in Scotland, it is not a regular occurrence.

 If seeing the northern lights is high on your wish list, consider travelling to the regions in and around the Arctic Circle instead.
 This is where the aurora activity is stronger so you will increase your chances of spotting them.

 The top recommended places to see the northern lights in Europe are Iceland, Northern Norway, Svalbard, and Finnish and Swedish Lapland.
 These also happen to be great winter travel destinations in their own right.